Gamify-IT/docs/dev-manuals/illustrator/draw-a-tile.md

 ### Step 1

 Open either the `32x32px` template or the `16x16px` template in Illustrator.
-You can find the templates in the [tiles repository](https://github.com/Gamify-IT/tiles) in the [templates folder](https://github.com/Gamify-IT/tiles/tree/main/templates) folder.
+You can find the templates in the [tiles repository](https://github.com/Gamify-IT/tiles) in the [templates folder](https://github.com/Gamify-IT/tiles/tree/main/templates).

 ### Step 2